 Dashlane is more than just passwords.
 Plenty of tools within the web app can make life easier:

-- Secure notes: Dashlane allows you to create and share Secure Notes — for things like private keys to software, WiFi passwords, and important documents that need to be stored securely but accessed easily.
-Navigate to Secure Notes and simply add them at your leisure.
+- Secure notes: Dashlane allows you to create and share Secure Notes for things like private keys to software, WiFi passwords, and important documents that need to be stored securely but accessed easily.
+Navigate to Secure Notes and add them at your leisure.
 Similarly, Dashlane allows you to store payment info so you won’t be fumbling around for your credit card anytime you make a purchase online.

 - Work-life separation with Smart Spaces: You can use your Dashlane account to separate your work data from your personal data.
 Spaces help you keep everything organized all in one place.

 - Secure sharing: Sharing passwords and secure notes with groups or individual colleagues is a breeze with Dashlane.
 Click Share in the top center area of the web app’s home screen and select any note or password you’d like to share.
 You can view all your shared items from the Sharing Center in the web app.
-Dashlane also lets you choose full or limited access to the items you share as well as other tools to ensure your credentials never get into the wrong hands.
+Dashlane also lets you choose full or limited access to the items you share and other tools to ensure your credentials never get into the wrong hands.

 - Use 2FA for an extra layer of security: Have you ever tried logging into an account and had to retrieve a code sent to an email address or device?
 Dashlane supports this exact two-step verification process (just like Google Authenticator or Authy), but it also auto-fills the codes it generates so you don’t interrupt your workflow.

 - Go mobile: Like any good citizen of the web, Dashlane has a mobile app.
-After setting up your account on your computer, download Dashlane from the Google Play or iOS App Store and you’ll have access to all the same powerful features on the go.
+After setting up your account on your computer, download Dashlane from the Google Play or iOS App Store, and you’ll have access to all the same powerful features on the go.
 You’ll also be able to unlock Dashlane with your fingerprint scanner or Face ID for easier access.
 Learn how to set up biometric authentication on Android and iOS.

 - Access Dashlane offline: The Dashlane web app works directly from your browser even when you’re offline.
 (Note that if your company has integrated Dashlane with its single sign-on tool, offline access is available only on mobile devices).
 Click the Dashlane icon anytime, whether you have a signal or not, to make any modifications to your personal information.
 Dashlane will automatically sync your changes the next time you’re connected.